IMF BLOG: Policymakers need steady hand as storm clouds gather over global economy

 As the global economy is headed for stormy waters, now is the time for emerging market policymakers to batten down the hatches.

 Eligible countries with sound policies should urgently consider improving their liquidity buffers, including by requesting access to precautionary instruments from the Fund.
-Countries should also aim to minimize the impact of future financial turmoil through a combination of pre-emptive macroprudential and capital flow measures, where appropriate, in line with our Integrated Policy Framework .
+Countries should also aim to minimise the impact of future financial turmoil through a combination of pre-emptive macroprudential and capital flow measures, where appropriate, in line with our Integrated Policy Framework.

 Too many low-income countries are in or near debt distress.
-Progress toward orderly debt restructurings through the Group of Twenty’s Common Framework for the most affected is urgently needed to avert a wave of sovereign debt crisis.
+Progress towards orderly debt restructurings through the Group of Twenty’s Common Framework for the most affected is urgently needed to avert a wave of sovereign debt crisis.
 Time may soon run out.

 The energy and food crises, coupled with extreme summer temperatures, are stark reminders of what an uncontrolled climate transition would look like.
-Progress on climate policies, as well as on debt resolution and other targeted multilateral issues, will prove that a focused multilateralism can, indeed, achieve progress for all and succeed in overcoming geoeconomic fragmentation pressures.
+Progress on climate policies, as well as on debt resolution and other targeted multilateral issues, will prove that a focused multilateralism can indeed achieve progress for all and succeed in overcoming geoeconomic fragmentation pressures.

 Pierre-Olivier Gourinchas is the Economic Counsellor and the Director of Research of the IMF.
-He is on leave from the University of California at Berkeley where he is the S.K. and Angela Chan Professor of Global Management in the Department of Economics and at the Haas School of Business.
+He is on leave from the University of California at Berkeley, where he is the SK and Angela Chan Professor of Global Management in the Department of Economics and at the Haas School of Business.
 Professor Gourinchas was the editor-in-chief of the IMF Economic Review from its creation in 2009 to 2016, the managing editor of the Journal of International Economics between 2017 and 2019, and a co-editor of the American Economic Review between 2019 and 2022.
-He is on-leave from the National Bureau of Economic Research where he was director of the International Finance and Macroeconomics program, a Research Fellow with the Center for Economic Policy Research CEPR (London) and a Fellow of the Econometric Society.
+He is on-leave from the National Bureau of Economic Research, where he was director of the International Finance and Macroeconomics programme, a Research Fellow with the Centre for Economic Policy Research CEPR (London) and a Fellow of the Econometric Society.